Robert F. Kennedy Bridge: Construction resumes

 The city purchased land in the path of the Triborough Bridge in September 1933, and construction on the Triborough Bridge resumed that November.
 By January 1934, contracts were being prepared for the completion of the suspension span and the construction of the other three spans; one of these contracts included the construction of the bridge's piers.
-Families living in the path of the bridge's approaches protested against the eviction notices given to them.
-The construction of the Triborough Bridge across Little Hell Gate also required the demolition of hospital buildings on Randalls and Wards Islands.
-Work on land-clearing for the bridge began that April.
-The New York City Department of Hospitals later decided to apply for funds to build the Seaview Hospital on Staten Island, which would house the hospital facilities displaced by the Triborough Bridge.

-In February 1934, the TBA contemplated condensing the Queens span's 16-lane, double-deck roadway into an 8-lane, single deck road, as well as simplify the suspension towers' designs, in order to save $5million.
-With a 16-lane capacity, the span would have been able to carry 40million vehicles a year, but this was not projected to be reached until forty years after the bridge's opening.
-In April, a new plan was approved that would reduce the bridge's cost from $51million to $42million so the subsidy could pay for the bridge's entire cost.
+That February, the TBA contemplated condensing the Queens span's 16-lane, double-deck roadway into an 8-lane, single deck road, as well as simplify the suspension towers' designs, to save $5 million.
+According to the agency, it would take 40 years for the bridge to reach a level of traffic where all sixteen lanes were needed.
+In April, a new plan was approved that would reduce the bridge's cost from $51 million to $42 million.
 Chief engineer Ammann had decided to collapse the original design's two-deck roadway into one, requiring lighter towers and lighter piers.
 The steel company constructing the towers challenged the TBA's decision in an appellate court, but the court ruled in favor of the TBA.

+1934 progress

-During this time, the TBA was in turmoil: by January 1934, one of the TBA's commissioners had resigned, and New York City Mayor Fiorello H. La Guardia was trying another TBA commissioner, John Stratton O'Leary, for corruption.
+By January 1934, the TBA was in turmoil: one of the TBA's commissioners had resigned, and New York City Mayor Fiorello H. La Guardia was trying another TBA commissioner, John Stratton O'Leary, for corruption.
+The TBA's general counsel also resigned.
 As a result, Public Works Administration (PWA) administrator Harold L. Ickes refused to distribute more of the RFC grant until the existing funds could be accounted for.
-After O'Leary had been removed, La Guardia appointed Moses to the position.
-After O'Leary's removal, Ickes gave the city $1.5million toward the bridge's construction.
+Ickes also warned that he would cancel the RFC grant if the political disputes regarding the TBA were not cleared up.
+After O'Leary was removed, La Guardia appointed Moses to fill O'Leary's position, and Ickes also promised to give $1.5 million toward the bridge's construction, which the city received that March.
 Moses became the chairman of the TBA in April 1934, after a series of interim chairmen had held the post.
-Moses leveraged his leadership of the Authority as well as the state and city positions he also held, to expedite the project.
-The first major construction contract after Moses gained control of the TBA was awarded in May 1934, for the construction of an approach highway to the Queens span.
+Moses, who also had positions in the state and city governments, sought to expedite the project, awarding a contract in May for the construction of an approach highway to the Queens span.

+A contract to clear land in the bridge's right-of-way was awarded in April 1934, and work began that month.
+Over 300 buildings had to be destroyed.
+Families living in the path of the bridge's approaches protested the eviction notices given to them.
+The Harlem Market on First Avenue, which stood in the way of the Manhattan approach, was to be moved to the Bronx Terminal Market.
+The construction of the Triborough Bridge across Little Hell Gate also required the demolition of hospital buildings on Randalls and Wards Islands.
+The New York City Department of Hospitals applied for funds to build the Seaview Hospital on Staten Island, which would house the hospital facilities displaced by the Triborough Bridge.
+Homes in Astoria and wooden docks were also demolished to make way for the bridge.